10 Powerful Health Benefits Associated with Low-Carb Diet

 LDL is linked to increased risks in heart disease while HDL is linked to reduced risk of heart disease.
 Thus, it makes sense that we would want to decrease our LDL levels while simultaneously increasing our HDL levels.

 To accomplish this, we need to consume diets that are low on carbs and high on fats.
-These diets are often referred to as low-carb diets, low-carb high-fat diets, or ketogenic diets.
+These diets are often referred to as low-carb diets (get more low carb details here), low-carb high-fat diets, or ketogenic diets.

 There are certain types of dietary fats that are better than others.
 It’s a good idea to know what these fats are so that you can make healthy choices when reading nutrition labels.